 Eddie Allen, who previously served as special teams coordinator and running backs coach at the University of Rhode Island for six years, was named special teams coordinator and tight ends coach at the University of Delaware in March, 2014.

-“We are very excited to add Eddie to our staff,” said Delaware head coach Dave Brock.
+“We are very excited to add Eddie to our staff,” said Delaware head coach Dave Brock in making the announcement.
 “His excellence in the area of special teams will guarantee that we continue creating an environment where special teams play will be a weapon.”

 Allen enjoyed great success at Rhode Island during his tenure as a member of former head coach Joe Trainer’s staff, including last season when the Rams led the CAA in fewest blocked kicks allowed and ranked No. 2 in kickoff return average (22.3).
 Rhode Island also ranked No. 3 in the CAA in kickoff returns (20.9) and allowed the second fewest return yards in the league during the 2012 campaign.